nf-core/circrna/docs/usage.md

   --tool 'ciriquant, dcc, find_circ'
 ```

-> When providing multiple tools, separate each entry with a comma and surround with single quotes.
+> When providing multiple tools, separate each entry with a comma.

 #### circRNA filtering